It all started when I saw this tear-jerker of a video being shared on Facebook last month.

 Immediately I asked myself, who is this P.K.
 Subban dude?
 So I did some digging.

 It turns out P.K.
 Subban is huge in Canada, as are most professional hockey players.
 However, Subban is known more for his philanthropy than his skills on the ice.

 According to his Wikipedia profile, last year Subban announced his donation of $10 million to the Montreal Children’s Hospital.
 The hospital called it “the biggest philanthropic commitment by a sports figure in Canadian history.”
 After his donation, Subban continued his commitment as spokesman and organized the Winter Wonderland with Air Canada at the hospital before the holidays.

 Now I was really intrigued.
 So I went over to pksubban.com to learn more about Subban on his own website.
-I continued to be personally moved as I scrolled through his site and when I landed on his philanthropy section, I was hooked.
-This guy is active.
-Really active in his community of Montreal, and with fundraising in particular.
+I continued to be personally moved as I scrolled through his site, and when I landed on his philanthropy section, I was hooked.
+This guy is active in his community of Montreal.
+Really active.
+With fundraising in particular.

-Over the summer, Subban was recently traded from the Montreal Canadiens to the Nashville Predators.
-Trades happen all the time in all professional sports, but Subban still has a vested interest in the Children’s Hospital and he wanted the kids back at the hospital to know this.
-The video is a testament to this and his original commitment to help raise $10 million dollars (10% of which has already been raised!).
+Over the summer, Subban was traded from the Montreal Canadiens to the Nashville Predators.
+Trades happen all the time in all professional sports, but Subban still has a vested interest in the Children’s Hospital, and he wanted the kids back at the hospital to know this.
+The video is a testament to this and his original commitment to help raise $10 million dollars (10% of which has already been raised).